The Girl from U.N.C.L.E.

 The Girl from U.N.C.L.E. is an American spy fiction TV series starring Stefanie Powers that aired on NBC for one season from September 13, 1966, to April 11, 1967.
 The series was a spin-off from The Man from U.N.C.L.E. and used the same theme music composed by Jerry Goldsmith, in a different arrangement by Dave Grusin.
 The Girl from U.N.C.L.E. stars Powers as American U.N.C.L.E. agent April Dancer and Noel Harrison as her British partner, Mark Slate.
-Leo G. Carroll plays their superior, Alexander Waverly.
+Leo G. Carroll plays their superior, Alexander Waverly, an established character from the original U.N.C.L.E. series.

 Despite attempts at cross-promotion with its parent series, the show failed to build an audience and lasted only one season.
 Its failure was considered a contributing factor in Mans mid-season cancellation in early 1968.